 Be sure to see the full list and helpful hints below the printable sign up!

-Here is the full list of Get Ready for Summer tasks with some links to tools that will help!
+Here is the full list of Tips to Get Your Home Ready for Summer tasks with some links to tools that will help!

 Savvy Cleaning and Organizing May- Get Ready for Summer